 This year, my two partners and I launched the boutique travel company Unquote Travel.
 We created Unquote Travel to help other travelers experience the world through well-designed itineraries, insightful tour leaders, and meaningful encounters with locals after more than 15 years of travel.
 We share the same vision; travel in a method that gives you better experiences.
 We will be passing on tourist traps in favor of sites of cultural interest.
 We will be using public transport when possible, showing you how independent travelers navigate.
 We’ll stay at small hostels and family-run guesthouses and eat where the locals eat.
 Our pace of travel will be slower than a typical group which will allow us to gain a deeper understanding of each place.
 Our travel leaders have years of independent travel experience and will be sharing their tricks of the trade.
-Since our launch back in 2016, we’ve been taking travelers to Mongolia, Colombia, Korea, and Peru, and there are so many exciting tours are on the way.
+Since our launch back in 2016, we’ve been taking travelers to Mongolia, Colombia, Korea, Kyrgyzstan, and Peru, and there are so many exciting tours are on the way.
 It’s hard work but the reward is unmeasurably great.

 As a 2/3 American-owned company, our top target audience is Americans followed by Asians.
 While it’s challenging to compete with other travel companies in the industry, I can’t help but think that the future of the company (and the travel industry) is bright.
 There’s always a lot of interest whenever we finish one of our tours and many already ‘promised’ to come back to travel with us.
 Professional studies done by various organizations also backup the trend.

 Based on the report released by the travel insurance company Allianz, Americans are spending more on summer vacations this year, topping $100 billion for the first time.
-Report of the eighth annual Allianz Travel Insurance Vacation Confidence Index by Allianz Global Assistance says this is the first time in the survey’s eight year history that vacation spending has surpassed the $100 billion mark and represents a 12.5 percent increase over last year.
+Report of the eighth annual Allianz Travel Insurance Vacation Confidence Index by Allianz Global Assistance says this is the first time in the survey’s eight-year history that vacation spending has surpassed the $100 billion mark and represents a 12.5 percent increase over last year.

 “Americans are feeling better about the economy and have loosened their purse strings for summer 2017,” said Daniel Durazo, director of communications at Allianz Global Assistance USA.
-“We’re happy to see that for first time in the eight year history of the Vacation Confidence Index, vacation spending will hit an impressive $100 billion.
+“We’re happy to see that for the first time in the eight year history of the Vacation Confidence Index, vacation spending will hit an impressive $100 billion.
 This new milestone is great news for the travel industry.”

 The survey, which tracks Americans’ confidence that they will be able to take a summer vacation, revealed that more than four in ten (44 percent, up one point since last year) are confident they’ll take a summer vacation (34 percent very/10 percent somewhat), and half (51 percent, up a point) are confident about the prospect of a vacation at some point in 2017.
 Four in ten (40 percent) aren’t confident about taking a vacation, while one in ten (nine percent) have already taken one.